influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 Flux, at its core, is scripting language, but designed specifically for working with data.
-To illustrate this, this guide walks through a handful of simple expressions and what they mean in Flux.
+This guide walks through a handful of simple expressions and how they are handled in Flux.

 ## Use the influx CLI
-Use the `influx` CLI in "Flux mode" when following this guide.
+Use the `influx` CLI in "Flux mode" as you follow this guide.
 When started with `-type=flux`, the `influx` CLI is an interactive read-eval-print-loop (REPL) that supports Flux syntax.

 ##### Start in the influx CLI in Flux mode